 The trials specified during the workshop focussed on the performance of SLAs for the proposed hunt in the Makah Tribe's U&A (see SC/63/Rep2, tables 4 and 5).
-The major hypotheses considered included those related to:

-- (1) MSYR; - (2) levels of immigration; - (3) the level of mixing between PCFG and northern whales when and where the Makah hunt is likely to take place; and - (4) aspects of the hunt including struck and lost rates.
+The major hypotheses considered included those related to: (a) MSYR, (b) levels of immigration, (c) the level of mixing between PCFG and northern whales when and where the Makah hunt is likely to take place and (d) aspects of the hunt including struck and lost rates.
 Consideration of trials at the present meeting was greatly informed by selected runs carried out during the intersessional period (SC/63/AWMP4) and during the meeting itself (by the indefatigable Punt).
-Details of the discussions can be found in Annex E, item 4.3.3.1.
+Details of the discussions can be found in Annex E, Item 4.3.3.1.
 Particular attention was given to problems associated with implausible rates of increase for the PCFG.